Small Turkish town haunted by lost sons, hand of Islamic State

 Prime Minister Ahmet Davutoglu, highlighting the complexity of radical groups confronting Turkey, told Reuters both Islamic State and Kurdish militants could have played a role in the Ankara suicide attack.

-Two officials at the Adiyaman prosecutor’s office, who declined to be named because they are not authorized to speak to the media, told Reuters the Alagoz brothers’ father had filed a criminal complaint against Yunus on Oct.
-15, 2014 on suspicion that he had joined an “armed terrorist organization”.
+Two officials at the Adiyaman prosecutor’s office, who declined to be named because they are not authorised to speak to the media, told Reuters the Alagoz brothers’ father had filed a criminal complaint against Yunus on Oct.
+15, 2014 on suspicion that he had joined an “armed terrorist organisation”.

 Adiyaman’s chief prosecutor declined to comment because the investigation was in process.